-In order to be entitled to elect COBRA continuation coverage, your group health plan must be covered by COBRA; a qualifying event must occur; and you must be a qualified beneficiary for that event.
+There are three basic requirements that must be met in order for you to be entitled to elect COBRA continuation coverage:

+- Your group health plan must be covered by COBRA; - A qualifying event must occur; and - You must be a qualified beneficiary for that event.

+Plan Coverage

-Plan Coverage - COBRA covers group health plans sponsored by an employer (private-sector or state/local government) that employed at least 20 employees on more than 50 percent of its typical business days in the previous calendar year.
+COBRA covers group health plans sponsored by an employer (private-sector or state/local government) that employed at least 20 employees on more than 50 percent of its typical business days in the previous calendar year.
 Both full- and part-time employees are counted to determine whether a plan is subject to COBRA.
-Each part-time employee counts as a fraction of a full-time employee, with the fraction equal to the number of hours that the part-time employee worked divided by the hours an employee must work to be considered full time.
+Each part-time employee counts as a fraction of a full-time employee, with the fraction equal to the number of hours that the part-time employee worked divided by the hours an employee must work to be considered full-time.

+Qualifying Events

-Qualifying Events - Qualifying events are events that cause an individual to lose his or her group health coverage.
+"Qualifying events" are events that cause an individual to lose his or her group health coverage.
 The type of qualifying event determines who the qualified beneficiaries are for that event and the period of time that a plan must offer continuation coverage.
 COBRA establishes only the minimum requirements for continuation coverage.
 A plan may always choose to provide longer periods of continuation coverage.

-The following are qualifying events for covered employees if they cause the covered employee to lose coverage:
+The following are qualifying events for a covered employee if they cause the covered employee to lose coverage:

-- Termination of the employee's employment for any reason other than gross misconduct; or - Reduction in the number of hours of employment.
+- Termination of the employee's employment for any reason other than "gross misconduct"; or - Reduction in the number of hours of employment.